Today’s chapter shows a part to the Christmas story that few people have heard or understood…

 3. Admit: “…Forgive us our sin as we forgive those who sin against us…”

-Lord, I know that You don’t delight in burnt offerings and sacrifices as much as in obedience to Your commands.
-To obey is better than sacrifice, and to heed warning is better than the fat of rams.
+Lord, if it’s true that You don’t delight in burnt offerings and sacrifices as much as in obedience to Your commands.
+Then help me to obey rather than offering whatever ‘sacrifice’ I bring.
+Help me to heed warning that to bring a sort of ‘get out of jail free’ card.
 [1 Samuel 15:22]

 “For Yours Lord is the Kingdom, the Power and the Glory now and forever.
 Amen!”